 The level crossing at Edithvale Road in Edithvale is planned to be removed by lowering the rail line into a trench and building a new road at the current level.

-The boom gates at the Edithvale Road level crossing are down for an average of 42 minutes during the 7:00am to 9:00am weekday peak.
+The boom gates at the Edithvale Road level crossing are down for an average of 42 minutes during the 7:00 am to 9:00 am weekday peak.

-Therefore, the proposal to lower the rail line into a trench at Edithvale and Bonbeach, to remove the dangerous Edithvale Road and Bondi Road level crossings, and build two new stations, will proceed.
+Therefore, the proposal to lower the rail line into a trench at Edithvale and Bonbeach, to remove the Edithvale Road and Bondi Road level crossings, and build two new stations, will proceed.

-The EES process will be finalised once a report from the Australian Government’s Minister for the Environment on matters relevant to the Environment Protection and Biodiversity Conservation Act 1999.
+The EES process was finalised in December 2018, when the Federal Minister for the Environment gave approval on matters relevant to the Environment Protection and Biodiversity Conservation Act 1999.
 Work to remove the level crossing at Edithvale is planned to be completed before 2022.